arXiv/arxiv-submission-core/README.md

   submission-related requests. **Status: In progress**
 - The [Webhooks service](webhooks/) provides an API for creating and managing submission-related webhooks. **Status: Schema only**
-- The [Upload service](upload/) is a mock implementation of the file management service, to be fully implemented elsewhere. **Status: Schema only**
 - The [Compile service](compile/) is a mock implementation of the compilation service, to be fully implemented elsewhere. **Status: Schema only**
-- The [Authorization service](authorization/) mocks token-based authorization.
-  It handles sub-requests from the gateway to authorize client requests, and mints encrypted JWTs for use by other services.
 - A toy [Gateway service](gateway/) provides a minimal NGINX server configured to utilize the authorization service.
 It provides (proxy) access to client-facing services, including the API service.